alanyongy/aegis-multiagent-ai/README.md

 &nbsp;
 # ⚙️ How to Run
-*This is not recommended - see the [Technical Writeup](#-technical-writeup-the-interesting-part) instead if you haven't already!
+**This is not recommended - see the [Technical Writeup](#-technical-writeup-the-interesting-part) instead if you haven't already!*
 > <details>
 > <summary>Click to expand</summary>
 >
 > This repo contains only the agent code.
 To run it, you must install the [AEGIS simulator](https://cpsc-383.github.io/aegis/) locally.
 >
 > 1. Follow the installation guide on the [AEGIS website](https://cpsc-383.github.io/aegis/mas/getting-started/installation/)
 > 2. Place this repo’s `exampleagent.py` file in the appropriate agents directory
-> *Although the file is named exampleagent.py, it is the exact agent code as described in this writeup.
-It is named to reduce the steps needed to run, as the AEGIS client references exampleagent.py by default*
+> *Although the file is named exampleagent.py, it is the exact agent code as described in this writeup.*
+> *It was edited to reduce the steps needed to run, as the AEGIS client we worked with references exampleagent.py by default.*
 > 3. Run the AEGIS simulation via the official client with a test world
 > </details>